GeoNet/delta/docs/TSUNAMI_METADATA_CONVENTIONS.md

 ## Overview

 GeoNet has two types of tsunami data stations: tsunami gauges and DART buoys.
-The distinction is made by the primary purpose of the station; whether it exits principally to record tsunami arrivals on-shore (via a tsunami gauge) or in the deep ocean (via a DART buoy).
+The distinction is made by the primary purpose of the station; whether it exists principally to record tsunami arrivals on-shore (via a tsunami gauge) or in the deep ocean (via a DART buoy).

 The management of DART data and metadata is an evolving space, and until this is more established we refrain from documenting it here.